ahrefs/ocannl/lib/syntax_extensions.md

 ## Notes true for bogth `%cd` and `%op`

+### Wildcard bindings

 When an extension is over a wildcard (ignore result) binding: `let%cd _ = ...` and `let%op _ = ...`, the generated code is wrapped in `Tensor.with_unchanged_roots`, to prevent it from upsetting rootness checks.
 The use-case for writing `%op` and `%cd` notations with ignored result is to generate additional shape inference constraints.

+### Inline declarations

+Both `%cd` and `%op` syntaxes support inline declarations of tensors.
+For `%op` these are differentiable, for `%cd` non-differentiable tensors.
+A declaration site uses the string syntax, the content of the string is the is bound to the newly created tensor, and the string itself functions equivalently to using the newly introduced identifier.
+The scope of the binding is the full scope of the extension point, even if the declaring string appeared in the body of a function that's inside the extension point scope (except for `%op` there is a special case of `~config` labeled argument discussed below).
+The first element of the label of the created tensor is the string that introduced it.

+For `%cd`, the declaration is (currently) only allowed on the left-hand-side, i.e. in the assigned-to position, of an assignment.
+If possible, one of the tensors on the right-hand-side is picked to provide additional label information.
+In particular, tensors that are function parameters inside the scope of the extension point, cannot be picked to provide label information, as they would escape their scope at the point the tensor is created.

+For `%op`, the declaration is allowed anywhere.
+If there is a `~config` function parameter used inside the extension scope, for example as `fun ~config ... -> ...` or a more specific example `let%op mlp ~config x = ...`, the scope of an inline-declared tensor is no longer the full scope of the extension point.
+Instead, the tensor is defined right underneath the introduction of the `~config` parameter: `fun ~config -> let <definitions of the inline-declared tensors> in ...`.
+The config value passed to the generated code must be a record with at least a field `label : string list`.
+The inline-declared tensor that's defined under a `~config` parameter is defined as `TDSL.param ~more_label:config.label ...`

 ## Syntax extension `%cd`, standing for "code", to express assignments: `Assignments.t`